kenshimota/qpm-client-js/ERRORS.md

 ```json
 { "error": "The parameter [data] to function [listBoxesPerSiteClassUnit] is required but was not passed in." }
 ```

+<i>Fixed</i>

 ### listSKUsFromSite
 <p>Debemos evaluar el siguiente metodo, debido a que pude notar que cada solicitud da una respuesta que tarda 12500ms, es un poco lento me parece para un consulta.</p>

+<i>this function is good for sites with few SKUs.
+For sites with a large list (like the one in the example), use the "paged" functions like getSKUsFromSite_paged, which use ranges and are quicker</i>

 ### updateBoxConstraints
 <p>El metodo no tiene el mismo parametro que se establece en la documentación</p>